-To educate the health care provider about this fatal degenerative brain disorder, the three main categories of CJD, its signs and symptoms, ideas on its transmission, treatments, possible ways to prevent this disease and research being done.
+To educate the healthcare provider about this fatal degenerative brain disorder, the three main categories of CJD, its signs and symptoms, ideas on its transmission, treatments, possible ways to prevent this disease and research in progress.

-Creutzfeldt-Jakob disease (CJD) affects about one person in every one million people per year worldwide; in the United States there are about 200 cases per year.
-This rare, degenerative, fatal brain disorder leads to rapid decrease of mental function and movement.
-Even though CJD usually appears later in life it can occur at a younger age and runs a rapid course.
-However, usually the onset of symptoms occurs around the age of sixty.
-It is estimated that 90 percent of individuals die within 1 year.
+Creutzfeldt-Jakob disease (CJD) affects about one in every one million people per year worldwide; in the United States, there are about 200 cases per year.
+This rare, degenerative, fatal brain disorder leads to a rapid decrease of mental function and movement.
+Even though CJD usually appears later in life, it can occur at a younger age and runs a rapid course.
+However, the onset of symptoms usually occurs around the age of sixty.
+It is estimated that 90 percent of individuals die within one year.

-In the early stages of CJD people have lack of coordination, behavioral changes, visual disturbances, and memory lapses.
-As the disease progresses there is more obvious mental deterioration, blindness, involuntary movements, weakness of extremities, and coma.
+In the early stages of CJD, people have a lack of coordination, behavioral changes, visual disturbances, and memory lapses.
+As the disease progresses, there is more obvious mental deterioration, blindness, involuntary movements, weakness of extremities, and coma.

 There are three major categories of CJD:

 Some TSEs are found in specific species of animals.
 These include bovine spongiform encephalopathy (BSE), which is found in cows.
-This disease is often referred to as mad cow disease.
-Another TSE is known as scrapie, which affects sheep and goats.
-There is also mink encephalopathy and feline encephalopathy (Rhodes, R., 1998).
-TSE which occurs in elk, deer, and exotic zoo animals is often called, chronic wasting disease.
+This disease is often referred to as “mad cow” disease.
+Another TSE is known as “scrapie,” which affects sheep and goats.
+There is also mink encephalopathy and feline encephalopathy.
+TSE which occurs in elk, deer, and exotic zoo animals is often called, “chronic wasting disease.”

 The agent that causes CJD has several characteristics that are unusual for known organisms such as viruses and bacteria.

-The leading scientific theory at this time maintains that CJD and the other TSEs are caused by a type of protein called a prion (National Institute of Neurological Disorder).
+The leading scientific theory at this time maintains that CJD and the other TSEs are caused by a type of protein called a prion.4

 Abnormal prion proteins clump together or aggregate.
 Scientists think these protein aggregates may lead to the neuron loss and other brain damage seen in CJD.
 Researchers at present do not know exactly how this damage occurs.